google/orbit/CONTRIBUTING.md

 information on using pull requests.

 We use Github's automatic reviewer assigment.
-Please assign your review to the [google/orbit](https://github.com/orgs/google/teams/orbit) team as well to one additional reviewer.
+Please assign your review to the [google/orbit](https://github.com/orgs/google/teams/orbit) team as well to at least one additional reviewer.

 ## Community Guidelines